 Restart your computer

 Simply turn off your computer.
+You can restart your Mac by going to the Apple menu and then click Restart.
 Wait a few minutes and turn it back on.

-Quit apps when you are not using.
+Quit apps when you are not using them.
 When you close an app by clicking the X icon, it will remain running in the background.
 This is usually okay but it may also cause your Mac to slow down.
-For me, some big apps, like Microsoft Word etc, was slowing my Mac.
+For me, some big apps, like Microsoft Word, etc, was slowing my Mac.
 To quit apps, right-click (or ctrl-click) and then select Quit.

 Clean up your desktop, if it is messy